johnousterhout/aposd-vs-clean-code/README.md

 In that sense, the comment is correct.

 However, if a comment causes confusion in the reader, then it is not a good comment.
-Thus, I would rewrite this comment to make it clear that it describes the abstract function of the code, not its precise behavior:
+Thus I would rewrite this comment to make it clear that it describes the abstract function of the code, not its precise behavior: